10 Yellow Flowering Trees and Shrubs

 • USDA Plant Hardiness Zones 4 - 8.

-The common name “buckeye” stems from the appearance shiny, dark seeds with a dull, white area that resemble a deer’s eye.
+The common name “buckeye” stems from the appearance of shiny, dark seeds with a dull, white area that resembles a deer’s eye.

 8. Thevetia